bryanmwaniqi/EATOUT/README.md

 **Version alpha**

-A minimalistic multi-page HTML5 UI for pizza restaurants and chains.
+A minimalistic multi-page HTML5 UI for pizza restaurants and chains meant to consume an API hosted in heroku at the address https://pizza-eatout.herokuapp.com/.

 ## contributors